-Join Yeuda Ben-Atar for an in-depth discussion in this video Creating and recording automation, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Creating and recording automation, part of Learning Ableton Live 9.

 Using effects in your song can give you unique and special sounds.…If you play your song and move the parameters of the effect over time, you…can gradually change the sound.…You can recall these changes in parameters over time using…automation envelopes.…Let's solo the Reverse Guitar.…Let's play it and play around with the phaser while it's playing.…(music playing)…We can hear a very cool, interesting moving sound, and we can also recall these…changes in parameters using automations.…